 Why is the Evo engine made from aluminum?
 Since aluminum is a much better thermal conductor than iron, using aluminum also resulted in less wear and tear on head gasket seals and thus helped to make the engine much more durable than ever.
 The head gasket seals on the outdated Shovelhead engine were made of a combination of aluminum and cast iron, which caused unnecessary stress due to the different expansion rates and chemical properties of those two metals.
 This improved durability not only helped reestablish Harley-Davidson as an authority in the motorcycle industry, but also cut down significantly on their warranty costs.

-EVO engine in the Sportster
+Evolution in the Sportster

 In 1986, Harley-Davidson upgraded the Sportster with the newly designed Evo engine, replacing the Ironhead that had become a staple of the Sportster since its inception.
 Harley's decision to stick with the semi-unit construction of previous Sportsters resulted in a distinctly configured valve train.
 Unlike most of today's motorcycle engines, the Sportster Evo uses just one cam per each overhead valve, resulting in four independent gear driven camshafts.
 This setup results in cam lobes that are inline with each other, resulting in a parallel pushrod configuration.
 This design allows for VERY powerful cams.

 There are few differences in the construction of the 883 and 1200 cc Sportster Evo engines, the main one being a smaller bore on the 883 cc version.
 Because of the similarities, many people choose to upgrade their 883 Sporty with custom Harley parts to 1200 cc.
 Surprisingly, this can often be achieved at a much lower price than buying the factory 1200 cc version.
 Here is one option:

 With this reasonably priced kit, you can upgrade your 883 Sporty to a 1200 with no head modification needed whatsoever.
 The pistons weigh exactly the same as your stock 883 pistons, eliminating the need for rebalancing your flywheels and absolutely no machining is necessary.
 Installation of this kit takes about the same amount of time as replacing the stock top end would, but you're guaranteed to have a bit more fun afterwards.
-Considering the factory 1200 cc Sporty costs over two grand more than its 883 cc counterpart, it's no surprise that many people buy the 833 and upgrade to the big bore head themselves.
+Considering the factory 1200 cc Sporty costs over two grand more than its 883 cc counterpart, it's no surprise that many people buy the 883 and upgrade to the big bore head themselves.